The 20 Highest-Grossing Disney Movies Ever

 Domestic gross: $334,191,110

-It was also one of the first live-action reboots Disney delved in from their own animated intellectual property vault, and its big pay off likely made the filmmakers more confident about doing the same to other popular animated stories in the future.
+It was also one of the first live-action reboots Disney that delved into its own animated intellectual property vault, and the big payoff made the filmmakers more confident about doing the same to other popular animated stories in the future.

 Year: 2016